mesg-foundation/docs/guide/quick-start-guide.md

 You can also install it manually by following [this guide](/guide/installation.md).

-## 2. Run MESG Core
+## 2. Run the MESG Engine

-MESG Core runs as a daemon.
+MESG Engine runs as a daemon.
 To start it, execute:

 ```bash
 mesg-core start